ClaudioZandonella/PRDA/README.md

 The hypothetical population effect size can be defined as a single value according to previous results in the literature or experts indications.
-Alternatively, {PRDAbeta} allows users to specify a distribution of plausible values to account for their uncertainty about the hypothetical population effect size.
+Alternatively, {PRDA} allows users to specify a distribution of plausible values to account for their uncertainty about the hypothetical population effect size.
 To know how to specify the hypothetical effect size according to a distribution and an example of application see